olliethomas/thesis/content/10_annual_review/2021/structure.md

 ### Fair Uncertainty Quantification of Learned Representation (**WIP**)
 The aim is to submit this work to a conference prior to the thesis submission.

+## Conclusion
+The theme throughout this work is providing feedback to a designer.
+The designer may be a data-collector, or an ML-practitioner.
+This feedback is a form of interpretability that is missing from almost all fairness-inducing machine learning methods.
+While the work in this thesis will surely not be the final word on this topic, important in-roads are made to allow increasingly complex models to be deployed in consequential settings with confidence.

 [^eccv2020]: ERA rating A (best), QUALIS rating A1 (best), CORE rank A, 27% acceptance rate (2020).
 [^cvpr2019]: ERA rating A (best), QUALIS rating A1 (best), CORE rank A* (best), 25.2% acceptance rate (2019).
 [^dami2021]: Impact Factor 3.670 (2020).